coldstar1993/zkRollup-privacy-utxo/architecture_and_flow.md

 ## Overview of Rollup Processing
 <img src="./pic/AnomixNetwork_Architeture.png" style="border-radius: 20px">
-The pic briefly illustrates the overview of components & roles inside Anomix Network, as well as their cooperations.
+The pic briefly demonstrates the overview of components & roles inside Anomix Network, as well as their cooperations.
 Now, let us make a brief description on the total flow

 * Any zkApps integrated with anomix sdk could easily leverage anonymous & private fund operations from anomix network.
 As pic, when user journey arrives funds operations(like pay), user locally construct a L2 user tx with zkproof and send it to `Anomix Sequencer`
 * `Anomix Sequencer` is responsible for serveral tasks